 "It's a very advanced edge-driven use case," said Ed Abbo, president and CTO at C3.ai."They're doing energy balancing and trading off of this information.
 They're doing forecasting on how much supply, for example, a particular wind turbine is going to have over the next 15 minutes, and how much power a customer will consume over that time period."

 An edge strategy like this does not happen overnight.
-On Enel's part, the race to master the edge was more marathon than sprint, dating back nearly two decades to 2001, when the electricity and gas provider began replacing its Italian customers' conventional meters with digital smart meters, an industry first according to the company.
+On Enel's part, the race to master the edge was more marathon than sprint, dating back nearly two decades to 2001, when the electricity and gas provider began replacing its Italian customers' conventional meters with digital smart meters, an industry according to the company.
 By 2006, Enel had 32 million sensors across Italy, enabling it to automate and manage a lot of its operations remotely, while giving end users a window into their power consumption.
 Smart meter installations followed in Spain, Chile and Brazil.

 The connection between Enel and C3.ai, founded by Silicon Valley legend Tom Siebel, was also no easy affair.
 Their relationship began in 2013, when Abbo and Siebel traveled to Enel's Rome headquarters to secure an initial deal predicated on C3.ai's ability to load, map and process 50 billion data points -- a large amount back then.
 The high-stakes meeting, brokered by Enel's CIO and an Accenture consultant, was perking along but took an inauspicious turn when Enel's Veronese entered the room and cast doubt on C3.ai's ability to deliver the goods.

 Known in the annals of the Enel and C3.ai partnership as the "wallet meeting," the showdown included a monetary bet between Siebel and Veronese, the details of which are described in an in-depth case study of Siebel by Stanford Business School faculty.
-A few months later, the deal was sealed with C3.ai's first product for the company, a fraud detection application that delivered 93% forecasting accuracy out of the gate, followed by a predictive maintenance application that today analyzes real-time network data, smart meter data, asset maintenance records and weather data to predict feeder failure.
+A few months later, the deal was sealed with C3.ai's product for the company, a fraud detection application that delivered 93% forecasting accuracy out of the gate, followed by a predictive maintenance application that today analyzes real-time network data, smart meter data, asset maintenance records and weather data to predict feeder failure.

 Machine learning makes the edge smarter

-C3.ai's predictive maintenance application for Enel integrates data from eight disparate systems (supervisory control and data acquisition, grid topology, weather, power quality, maintenance, workforce, work management and inventory.)
-New features include using an advanced graph network approach and advanced machine learning to improve prediction.
+C3.ai's predictive maintenance application for Enel integrates data from eight disparate systems (supervisory control and data acquisition, grid topology, weather, power quality, maintenance, workforce, work management and inventory.) features include using an advanced graph network approach and advanced machine learning to improve prediction.

 Technical partnership, commitment from the top